ilent2/ott/docs/Examples.rst

 Examples
 ########

-This section describes key features of the toolbox and examples to help you get started.
+This section describes key toolbox features and examples.
+For information on installing and getting started with the toolbox, refer to the :ref:`getting-started` section.
 Further examples and live scripts can be found in the ``examples`` directory.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    Example-Beams.rst
    Example-Particles.rst